hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 TCDM.
 Reduce this to the 520,192-byte allocatable limit without adding a scalar or CPU fallback:

+- The first verified rolling-footprint contract budgets the 320x320 RGB stem Conv tile at 51,456 bytes (12 compact RGB rows, six C32 output rows, and one K3 weight tile), versus more than 300 KiB when the full input is resident.
+  The next increment must remap these planned rows in command generation; the compiler does not yet claim that rolling allocation is executable.
 - Prove compact public bindings and native internal layouts end to end.
 - Use Regor cascading, tiling, live ranges, and allocator before adding target policy.